rmsk2/rustpwman/README.md

 # rustpwman

 A simple password manager written in Rust using the cursive TUI library.
-The basic concept of `rustpwman` is to manage a set of entries which have value or content.
+The basic concept of `rustpwman` is to manage a set of entries which have value or content. **This is work in progress**.

 The entries are presented in a flat list and no further structuring is offered at the moment.
 In order to start the programm use

 ```
 ./rustpwman <file_name>